 Get Order Data by Increment ID Using API Repository

 Here is one more option.
-You might as well use the
+You might as well use the API repository to get order by increment

-Creating downloadable products via the admin panel may be rather challenging since it requires lots of steps.
+via the admin panel may be rather challenging since it requires lots of steps.
 Fortunately, there is a programmatic way to optimize the process.

 The following code will help you to create a downloadable product in Magento 2 programmatically: